vijayteja30/SatSure_DE_Assignment/README.md

 cd /opt/airflow
 pytest tests/ -v
 ```
-> Validation script may fail by design (data issues)
+> Validation script may fail by design (data issues).
+It's kept to fail when there are null data exists in quality reports.

 ---